Skip to main content

 Frequently Asked Questions About Solar Panel Installation

-In Ireland, solar panels are installed by SEAI-registered companies.
-The process involves getting quotes, applying for the SEAI grant, receiving your Letter of Offer, having the panels installed (1–2 days), completing a BER assessment, and receiving the grant payment.
+Solar installation in your home starts with SEAI-registered companies.
+The process for installing PV panels involves getting quotes, applying for the SEAI grant, receiving your Letter of Offer, having the solar panels installation completed (1–2 days), completing a BER assessment, and receiving the grant payment.
 Your installer handles the ESB Networks grid connection and most paperwork.

 How to clean solar panels?

 Use a soft brush or sponge with warm water.
 Clean in the early morning or evening when panels are cool.
 Avoid pressure washers, abrasive cleaners, and chemical solvents.
-In Ireland, rainfall keeps panels mostly clean — you may only need to clean once or twice a year if bird droppings or lichen accumulate.
+In Ireland, rainfall keeps panels mostly clean, so you may only need to clean once or twice a year if bird droppings or lichen accumulate.

 Do I need planning permission for solar panels?